A learning disability is a combination of learning disabilities that can hinder or affect an

 behaviors.
 All these symptoms can be associated with other mental illnesses such as

-depression, schizophrenia, obsessive-compulsive disorder, bipolar disorder and post-traumatic
+depression, schizophrenia, obsessive-compulsive disability support melbourne, bipolar disorder and post-traumatic

 stress disorder.
 Learning disability can have a negative impact on self-esteem and confidence,